pmoores/MechaCar_Statistical_Analysis/README.md

 # Module 15 Challenge - MechaCar Statistical Analysis

 ## Project Overview

-(REVISE)
-AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
-AutosRUs’ upper management has called on Jeremy and the data analytics team to review the production data for insights that may help the manufacturing team.

-In this challenge, you’ll help Jeremy and the data analytics team do the following:
+Perform statistical analysis on the production data for the MechaCar to determine the following:

-Perform multiple linear regression analysis to identify which variables in the dataset predict the mpg of MechaCar prototypes Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots Run t-tests to determine if the manufacturing lots are statistically different from the mean population Design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.
-For each statistical analysis, you’ll write a summary interpretation of the findings.
+1. Which variables in the dataset predict the mpg of MechaCar prototypes (multiple linear regression analysis).
+2. The summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots.
+3. If the manufacturing lots are statistically different from the mean population.

+This project will also outline a statistical study comparing vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## Linear Regression to Predict MPG